By Laia Cardona, on 11 June 2020

 - Undercover Marketing: Marketing based on advertising something to someone without the receiver realizing it.

-- User-generated Marketing: marketing based on strategies that allow consumers to be part of the campaign.
+- User-Generated Marketing: Strategies that allow consumers to be part of the campaign.

-- Voice Marketing: Voice-based marketing, for example, through virtual assistants like Alexa.
+- Voice Marketing: Marketing through virtual assistants like Alexa.

-- Vertical Marketing: marketing that targets certain market sectors, such as gyms and health food stores.
+- Vertical Marketing: Targets certain market sectors, like gyms and health food stores.

-- Wikimarketing: A marketing technique that is based on the creation and updating of product and brand reference articles.
+- Wikimarketing: A marketing technique based on creating and updating product and brand reference articles.

 - Word of Mouth Marketing: Marketing strategy aimed at having customers recommend a product or service.